 Jane remained a mysterious presence but was soon providing work for local women.
 By bartering for and processing the fishermen's catch, the goods no longer went elsewhere and for that the village was grateful.

-When Taobh na Mara failed to return that morning, fear and premature grief gripped the village only the boat had not sailed the previous day.
-The prospect of a storm and a potentially dangerous return had the skipper delay but there was no sign of Jane and her bed was unslept in that night.
+When Taobh na Mara failed to return that morning, fear and premature grief gripped the village.
+When the skipper appeared, awakened, the prospect of a storm and a dangerous return meant he had not sailed the previous day but there was no sign of his vessel, nor Jane, and her bed was unslept in that night.

 Not until later did the boat appear with Jane at the helm but with cargo not taken from the ocean.
 Seven hungry children, cold and tired just as Jane when she first took shelter in the chapel.